 The Coronavirus Preparedness and Response Supplemental Appropriations Act provides $8.3 billion in emergency funding for the U.S. and international response to COVID-19, the illness caused by the new coronavirus.

-The supplemental’s domestic appropriation includes several major funding buckets:
+The supplemental bill’s domestic appropriation includes several major funding buckets:

 - $3.4 Billion for the Department of Health and Human Services’ Public Health and Social Services Emergency Fund.
 This allocation covers funding for the development of vaccines, treatments, and diagnostic tests for COVID-19.
 It also includes health care center grants, which aim to improve medical care for geographically isolated or vulnerable populations.